Skip to content

 Stretching resources too thin is a common pitfall.
 When companies bite off more than they can chew, it strains the team and the overall quality of work.
 Knowing the company’s limits and capabilities is essential to avoid such scenarios.

 Not every project aligns with the company’s long-term goals or vision.
 Companies need to weigh the immediate benefits against the strategic fit.
-If a bid doesn’t contribute to the larger objectives, declining might be the right choice.
+If a tender doesn’t contribute to the larger objectives, declining might be the right choice.

 Quality should never be compromised.
 Companies must ensure they can deliver on their promises while upholding their standards.
 If a project threatens this balance, it’s a sign to reconsider.